-Assignments are to be handed in on learning suite before class on the due date designated by the instructor.
+Assignments are to be handed in on Learning Suite before class on the due date designated by the instructor.
 This also applies in case of absences.

-Assignments will be lowered 10% for each day late.
+Late assignments are worth half credit for the first week late.
+Assignments will not be accepted after one week late.
 In line with University policy, no assignments will be accepted after the last day of class.